 Important questions to ask are:

-Tendering Loving Care Senior Residence provides hands on management & coordination form a geriatric medical doctor and registered nurse.
-They are directly involved in the day to day care and operations and are easily accessible to staff and family when questions or emergencies arise.
-Communication with the entire care team is an important part of any treatment or care plan to ensure the highest level of continuity and quality of care
+Tendering Loving Care Senior Residence provides hands on management & coordination from a geriatric medical doctor and registered nurse.
+They are directly involved in the day to daycare and operations and are easily accessible to staff and family when questions or emergencies arise.
+Happiness in a Memory Care Home begins with communication with the entire care team and is an important part of any treatment or care plan to ensure the highest level of continuity and quality of care.